 Christy 6100 via Show Score - "100 out of 100.
 Absorbing, Great acting, Intelligent, Entertaining, Great staging.
-See it if you enjoy this Shakespearean standard in an intimate theatre facilitating understanding Elizabethan dialog and resonance with contemporaries.
+See it if you you want to see a passionate group of actors with great chops.
 Don't see it if you need distance from the performance.
 It's an intimate space and the audience is acknowledged and included in the piece."

 Michelle Levine via Show Score - "Ambitious, Dizzying, Masterful, Great staging - See it if you enjoy Shakespeare and a play with very complex and interesting characters."

 Teresa 6209 via Show Score - "Great acting, Intelligent, Relatable - See it if you are interested in a Macbeth and Lady Macbeth whose motivations are actually understandable."

 Rachel 6071 via Show Score - "Great acting, Intelligent, Masterful - See it if you love Shakespeare, and/or you like good acting without a lot of whistles and bells.
 It was extremely well acted--a labor of love!"

 Karen 6236 via Show Score - "See it if you enjoy this Shakespearean standard in an intimate theatre facilitating understanding Elizabethan dialog and resonance with contemporaries.
 Great acting, Intense, Thought-provoking, Masterful."